sd-powell/portfolio_project_3/README.md

   - Offers quick access to edit or view details for each record.
   - Makes it easy to discover trends, favourites, and gaps in their collection.
   - Mobile-friendly design ensures a seamless experience on any device.
+  - Provides a helpful fallback message for new users with no records, guiding them to start building their collection.

 - **Interactive Elements:**
   - Real-time search and filter inputs update the record list based on user selections.